francesschisom/weatherify_weatherapp/weather-app/README.md

 - **Await/Fetch:** await  was used to handle API requests and responses, making it easier to manage promises and errors.

 ## Future Improvements

+1. I am looking forward to further implement this application to be able to provide a 7-days weather forecast including high/low temperatures and weather conditions for each day.

+2. I am also considering providing additional weather data like air pressure, visibility, and UV index.

+3. Addressing the issue of unit conversion to allow users to toggle between Celsius and Fahrenheit for temperature units.